Astronaut Scott Kelly's Latest Mission: A Book

 Your purchase helps support NPR programming.
 How?

 As part of NASA's twins study, astronaut Scott Kelly spent a year in space while his twin brother, astronaut Mark Kelly, stayed on Earth.
-That year on the space station makes Scott Kelly the American record-holder for consecutive days in space.
+That year on the space station makes Scott Kelly the American record holder for consecutive days in space.
 To get through that year, he had a routine.

 "You kind of do stuff you might do at home, although, you know, we don't have a shower but you take a sponge bath," he says.
 "At breakfast, I'd watch the news, do the planning conference, and then the rest of the day is executing the plan, and the activities you do range from very sophisticated, scientific experiments to fixing the toilet."

-Note: This story was edited for radio by Maddalena Richards and Jacob Conrad, and adapted for the Web by Sydnee Monday and Petra Mayer.